 Clearly, if the Programme is successful, then the response to this question is in the positive, a fact which would have a considerable impact on our understanding of set theory, in particular, of its foundations.

-The main purpose of the paper is that of providing a comprehensive assessment of the Programme, by focussing on three main topics: (1) its `evidential framework': in particular, the use of LCs and of forcing extensions of $V$ as `worlds' in the $\mathsf{MV}$ axiomatic set-up (section 2); (2) the core: the assumptions needed for its existence, and its level of (in)determinacy over $\mathsf{MV}$ (section 3 and 4); (3) the hypothesis that Ultimate-$L$ is the core, and the justification for this claim (section 5).
+The main purpose of the paper is to provide a comprehensive assessment of the Programme, by focussing on three main topics: (1) its `evidential framework': in particular, the use of LCs and of forcing extensions of $V$ as `worlds' in the $\mathsf{MV}$ axiomatic set-up (section 2); (2) the core: the assumptions needed for its existence, and its level of (in)determinacy over $\mathsf{MV}$ (section 3 and 4); (3) the hypothesis that Ultimate-$L$ is the core, and the justification for this claim (section 5).

-But first, we would like to introduce very briefly the general features of the wider philosophical context within which Steel's Programme may be discussed.
+But first, we would like to introduce very briefly the general features of the broader philosophical context in which Steel's Programme may be discussed.